Interacting Regional Policies in Containing a Disease: Results

 Figure \ref{subfig-1:theorem} shows the outcomes for no delay in detection nor any leakage.
-Consistent with Theorem \ref{thm:benchmark} the policy is effective: on average 277 nodes per million are infected (0.028\% of the population), with 803956 node-days of quarantine per million nodes.
+Consistent with Theorem 1 the policy is effective: on average 277 people per million are infected (0.028\% of the population), with 803956 person-days of quarantine per million people.
 Figure \ref{subfig-2:theorem} introduces a delay in detection.
-With a delay of $\tau=3$, infections increase, with 2256 nodes per million eventually infected (0.23\% of the population) and 2301414 node-days of quarantine per million nodes.
+With a delay of $\tau=3$, infections increase, with 2256 people per million eventually infected (0.23\% of the population) and 2301414 person-days of quarantine per million people.
 Adding a buffer to correspond to the detection delay effectively makes the regional policy global, as the buffered region contains 99.98\% of the population on average.
-Figure \ref{subfig-4:theorem} adds leakage to the setup of Figure \ref{subfig-2:theorem}, making only 95\% of the intended nodes quarantined.
-The number of cumulative infections per million nodes increases to 5138 (0.50\% of the population).
-The leakage increases the number of quarantined node-days to 6478055 per million nodes.
+Figure \ref{subfig-4:theorem} adds leakage to the setup of Figure \ref{subfig-2:theorem}, by having 5\% of people never quarantine.
+The number of cumulative infections per million people increases to 5138 (0.50\% of the population).
+The leakage increases the number of quarantined person-days to 6478055 per million nodes.